 Skinny Dog Breeds

 For a dog, being considered skinny is not always a bad thing and does not necessarily hint at underfeeding or neglect.
-Some dogs are specifically bred to have a lean frame, whether for aesthetics or for functionality– an example being hounds, who are lean due to their need to run.
+Some dogs are specifically bred to have a lean frame, whether for aesthetics or for functionality– an example hounds, who are lean due to their need to run.

 Although the Havanese isn’t really considered a skinny dog breed, they do have a number of characteristics that people love.
 You can check out our Havanese pages and also this article to get lots of information about dogs.